Dr. Krista Lysack

 Krista Lysack received her Ph.D. from Queen's University in 2001.
 She went on to hold a Social Sciences and Humanities Research Council postdoctoral fellowship at Yale University.

-Her first book, Come Buy, Come Buy: Shopping and the Culture of Consumption in Victorian Women’s Writing, was published in 2008.
+She has written two books.
+Come Buy, Come Buy: Shopping and the Culture of Consumption in Victorian Women’s Writing, was published in 2008.
+Her second monograph, Chronometres: Devotional Literature, Duration, and Victorian Reading, was supported by a SSHRC Standard Research Grant and is forthcoming from Oxford University Press.

 Dr. Lysack is also the author of numerous articles and chapters on a variety Victorian writers and subjects.
 These have appeared (or are forthcoming) in such publications as Victorian Studies, Victorian Poetry, Nineteenth-Century Contexts, The Routledge Companion to Literature and Religion, the Wiley-Blackwell Encyclopedia of Victorian Literature, and in a volume on women and periodicals from Edinburgh University Press, to name a few.